AnaPaulaL27/Lab-Terminal-cheat-sheet/terminal_cheatsheet.md

  * yellow cross - ✗

-  means something in there hasnt been commited
+  This means that something in there hasn't been commited

- * To quit log: [command ] + q
+ * [command ] + q

+ These are the buttons you press on your keyboard to quit out of the log (gray box) in the terminal